 Other Causes Of Post-Weaning Breakouts

-Another potential cause of post-weaning breakout could be undiagnosed Polycystic Ovarian Syndrome (PCOS) which, according to PCOS.com, affects five to 10 percent of women in the childbearing ages.
-But, again, it all comes down to your hormones and whether or not they're balanced or not.
+Another potential cause of post-weaning breakout could be undiagnosed Polycystic Ovarian Syndrome (PCOS) which, according to PCOS.com, affects 5 to 10% of women in the childbearing ages.
+But, again, it all comes down to your hormones and whether or not they're balanced.

 The consensus is clear: you can break out if you stop breastfeeding, thanks to the rapid fluctuation of hormones.
 That's why gradual weaning is recommended if you want to keep your breakouts at bay.
 Slowly phasing out feedings gives your body the chance to get used to the changes and, as a result, lowers your chances of experiencing severe cystic acne flare-ups.
 If you do experience persistent acne that doesn't seem to clear after your hormones should've settled back to neutral, you should talk to your physician about alternative treatments or medication.

 Dr. Michele Green, cosmetic dermatologist.

 Nancy Shannon, MD, PhD, Medical Advisor for Nurx.